ervinb/ervinb.github.io/_posts/2017-08-16-casually-removing-root-files.md

 What happened is, is that the Rock Tamer forgot that you are even more powerful than him, when you're at `$HOME`.
 Let's see why.

-To be able to do anything with a file, the first step is to look it up.
+To be able to do anything with a file, the first step is to look it up in its directory.
 Listing a directory's contents is controlled by the execute flag.
 If a user has execute permissions on a directory, he can see what's inside it.
-Also, the execute flag gives access to the file's `inode`, which is crucial in this context, as the removal process [unlinks](https://linux.die.net/man/2/unlinkat) the file.
+Also, the execute flag on the directory gives access to its files' `inode`s, which is crucial in this context, as the removal process [unlinks](https://linux.die.net/man/2/unlinkat) the file.

 Next, the removing part.
 Renaming or removing a file doesn't involve the `write()` system call.
 Practically, we don't need any permissions to remove the file, nor do we care